CtrlK

 Specificity

-Lists multiple specific concrete actions: hashing passwords with bcrypt/argon2, sanitizing SQL queries with parameterized statements, configuring CORS/CSP headers, validating input with Zod, setting up JWT tokens.
-These are highly specific and actionable.
+Lists multiple specific concrete actions—'hashing passwords with bcrypt/argon2, sanitizing SQL queries with parameterized statements, configuring CORS/CSP headers, validating input with Zod, and setting up JWT tokens'—giving comprehensive coverage of the domain's activities.

 Completeness